emahuni/sails-util-micro-apps/README.md

 Run this command to install and add the package as a dependency in your package.json :

 ```
-npm install --save sails-util-micro-app-loader
+npm install --save sails-util-micro-apps
 ```

 ## How to use it

-You can find a complete hook example in the [example folder](https://github.com/emahuni/sails-util-micro-app-loader/tree/master/example/sails-hook-eg).
+You can find a complete hook example in the [example folder](https://github.com/emahuni/sails-util-micro-apps/tree/master/example/sails-hook-eg).

 Using this module is pretty easy.

 In your hook's index.js file or whatever module (now referred as parentModule) that intends to inject a micro-APP, require this module (module) and pass your Sails app as first argument ([optional] second argument for the micro app directory (now reffered as microAppRootDir) to use - defaults to: parentModule.__dirname):

     module.exports = function(sails) {
-        var loader = require('sails-util-micro-app-loader')(sails, __dirname); // the api dir used here is optional and is the same as the default, this is just to show eg.
+        var loader = require('sails-util-micro-apps')(sails, __dirname); // the api dir used here is optional and is the same as the default, this is just to show eg.

         ...